farmertoken/farmervault/README.md

 ## Getting Started

-To participate in the FARMER SONIC ecosystem:
+To participate in the FARMER VAULT ecosystem:

 1. Purchase FARM tokens on the Metropolis DEX
 2. Hold at least 100 FARM tokens in your wallet